MuhammadUzairNisar/WE-SPEND-WISE-BACKEND/documents/income/INCOME_API_REFERENCE.md

 Income sources are designed to work with the transaction system:

+**Fixed Income:**
-- When an income source is processed, it creates a transaction
+- When processed by cron job, it creates a transaction
 - Transaction title format: `Added Income for {name} on {formatted_date}`
 - The wallet balance is automatically updated when transactions are created

+**Spontaneous Income:**
+- Transaction is created immediately upon income creation
+- Transaction title format: `Income: {name}`
+- Wallet balance is updated instantly
+- Can be retrieved via `/api/incomes/transactions` endpoint

 ### With Notification System

-Income sources work with cron jobs to send notifications:
+Fixed income sources work with cron jobs to send notifications:

-- Notifications are sent at 9 AM on the cycle date
+- Notifications are sent at 9 AM on the cycle date (fixed income only)
 - User is prompted to confirm if they received the income
 - Upon confirmation, a transaction is created
 - The relaxation date is updated for the next cycle
+- Spontaneous income does not trigger automated notifications

 ---